WesOfX/perlin-noise/README.md

 # perlin-noise
 A c++ implementation of Ken Perlin's improved noise algorithm.
-The algorithm returns pseudo-random numbers, but small changes in the input values yield small changes in the output value.
+The algorithm returns pseudo-random floating-point numbers between -1 and 1.
+Small changes in any of te 3 input values yield small changes in the return value.

 The `noise` method returns a `result_type` value from three `result_type` input values: `x`, `y`, and `z`. `result_type` is a templated type which can be any floating-point type. *Minimal code example below.*